honza/honza.github.com/content/the-cost-of-shooting-film-in-2020-in-canada.md

 We will compare using a lab to develop your negatives versus doing it yourself.

-We will have two types of photographers in mind: the documentary photographer, and the obssessed photographer.
+We will have two types of photographers in mind: the documentary photographer, and the obsessed photographer.

 The documentary photographer photographs their family, special occassions, and vacations.
 This photographer shoots one roll of film per month on average.
 (12 rolls per year, i.e. 432 frames of 35mm, or 144 frames of 120 film)

-The obssessed photographer loves photography.
+The obsessed photographer loves photography.
 They shoot almost every day.
 Their bookshelf is full of photo books done by the masters.
 They have binders full of negatives.
 This photographer shoots three rolls of film per month on average.
 (36 rolls per year, i.e. 1296 frames of 35mm, or 432 frames of 120